Check If You Qualify

 Can you remortgage your property if sequestrated?

-When you’re sequestrated, your assets pass to the trustee who must sell them to achieve the highest possible return for creditors.
-In the case of your home, the trustee generally aims to help you stay there if possible.
+When you’re sequestrated, your assets (which includes your home) pass to the trustee who must sell them to achieve the highest possible return for creditors.
+In the case of your home, however, the trustee generally aims to help you stay there if possible.

-Being in sequestration severely limits your ability to obtain any form of borrowing, but if the property is jointly-owned, the joint owner may be in a position to remortgage in their sole name, effectively purchasing your share of the property.
+Being sequestrated severely limits your ability to obtain any form of borrowing, but if the property is jointly-owned, the joint owner may be in a position to remortgage in their sole name, effectively purchasing your share of the property.

 In some cases, family or friends may wish to invest in property, and be able to buy you out with a view to renting it back to you.
 They receive an income from their investment, and you can continue to live in the property.

-The Debt Arrangement Scheme differs from sequestration and Scottish trust deeds in that you repay your debts in full, but over a longer term.
+The Debt Arrangement Scheme differs from Sequestration and Trust Deeds in that you repay your debts in full, but over a longer term.
 Although DAS doesn’t involve formal insolvency, the procedure does negatively affect your credit rating.

 So if you decide to remortgage, any current remortgage deals will be out of reach.
 There are lenders who specialise in remortgages for people with bad credit, however.
 This generally involves paying a higher rate of interest, or agreeing to other generally unfavourable terms when compared with a ‘standard’ remortgage.